-- case number (8 alpha-numeric characters used to identify your household or family.) - co-pay - CO.gov/PEAK (not Colorado.gov/PEAK) - Coloradans who qualify (not low-income person or family) - end of pregnancy (not abortion or termination) - health care (not healthcare) - Health First Colorado Member ID or Member ID (not State ID or Medicaid ID) - Health First Colorado member (not low-income person or family) - health coverage (not public health insurance or health care coverage) - managed care plan or health plan - member ID (1 letter followed by 6 numbers used for state benefit programs.) - older adults or age specific (62 and older) not seniors or senior citizens - pregnant members (not pregnant women) - prior authorization request (PAR) (defined as "pre-approval") - primary care provider (PCP) - Regional organization (not Regional Accountability Entity or RAE) - renewal (not redetermination) - telehealth (not telemedicine) - webpage - website
+- after a pregnancy ends; end of pregnancy (not gave birth, abortion or termination) - case ID (8 alpha-numeric characters used to identify your household or family.) - co-pay - CO.gov/PEAK (not Colorado.gov/PEAK) - Coloradans who qualify (not low-income Coloradans) - health care (not healthcare) - Health First Colorado Member ID or Member ID (not State ID or Medicaid ID) - Health First Colorado member (not low-income person or family) - health coverage (not public health insurance or health care coverage) - managed care plan or health plan - member ID (1 letter followed by 6 numbers used for state benefit programs.) - specify age: 65 and older; 20 and younger (not elderly, older adults, kids) - pregnant members (not pregnant women) - prior authorization request (PAR) (in member communications, write out as "pre-approval") - primary care provider (PCP) - Regional organization (not Regional Accountability Entity or RAE) - renewal (not redetermination) - sign in (not log in) Hyphenate when using the word as a noun or adjective.
+But if it's a verb, it's 2 words. - telehealth (not telemedicine) - webpage - website